Back to Education Allowance

 COVID-19 Pandemic Unemployment Payment

-Ordinarily, you must be getting a qualifying social welfare payment for at least three months before applying for BTEA (depending on your course level).
+Ordinarily, you must be getting a qualifying social welfare payment for a minimum period before applying for BTEA (depending on your course level).
 This requirement has been waived for recipients of PUP.

 Two study options are available under the BTEA scheme: